 Nadine El Habbal

-In the recent period, Mrs El Habbal engineered a number of reforms and regulations to strengthen the valuation and reporting of insurance liabilities and enhance market conduct practices.
-She particularly enforced the guaranteed renewability on medical insurance products, and tightened the controls on the motor compulsory line.
+In the recent period, Mrs. El Habbal engineered a number of reforms and regulations to strengthen the valuation and reporting of insurance liabilities and enhance market conduct practices.
+She particularly enforced the guaranteed renewability on health insurance, and tightened the controls on the motor compulsory line.
 In parallel, she embarked on a thorough program to foster solvency and governance requirements in line with international best practices, and to reform the motor third party liability framework with a focus on increasing benefits to victims of road accidents and improving the efficiency of the claims’ settlement framework.

 Mrs. El Habbal is active within the International Association of Insurance Supervisors, and sits on a number of group-wide regulatory panels.
 She initiated and implemented effective cooperation with insurance supervisors in other jurisdictions, as well as supervisors of other financial services in Lebanon.